Cast your mind back to your youth when you used your imagination to bring your ideas to life. Remember that sense of

 There's no better opportunity to rediscover your creativity than when you're planning on changing your home layout; like planning to install a new kitchen, choosing new furniture for your bedroom, dining room or kitchen, or better still, when designing your new bathroom.

 All these activities would usually include complex planning such as taking the measurements of your room and trying to visualise the furniture you want, based on the sizes provided and space available.

-Unfortunately, for the general public without the skills acquired to use expensive software, this planning process will usually simply involve finding a pad and pen (or even using an old torn envelope from recently delivered mail).
+For those of us haven't been trained to use expensive software, this planning process will usually simply involve finding a pad and pen (or even using an old torn envelope from recently delivered mail).
 Of course, if you would like a stunning, ultra-realistic 3D bathroom design created for you FREE OF CHARGE, you could simply enquire about the Victoria Plum Design and Installation service.

 What is SketchUp?